 In November 2020, the Company entered into the Biogen Collaboration Agreement to jointly develop and commercialize SAGE-217 products for MDD, PPD and other disorders and SAGE-324 products for essential tremor and other disorders.
-Concurrently, the Company also entered into a stock purchase agreement with BIMA (the "Biogen Stock Purchase Agreement") to purchase shares of the Company's common stock.
+Concurrently, the Company also entered into a stock purchase agreement with BIMA (the "Biogen Stock Purchase Agreement") under which BIMA purchased shares of the Company's common stock.
 The Biogen Collaboration Agreement became effective on December 28, 2020 (the "Effective Date").